odradev/odradev.github.io/docusaurus/docs/tutorials/odra-sol.md

 In Solidity, `try/catch` is a feature that allows developers to handle exceptions and errors more gracefully.
 The `try/catch` statement allows developers to catch and handle exceptions that occur during external function calls and contract creation.

-In Odra there is no direct equivalent to the `try/catch` statement in Solidity.
+In Odra, there is no direct equivalent to the `try/catch` statement in Solidity.
 However, you can use the `Result` type to handle errors in a similar way.
 The `Result` type is an enum that represents either success (`Ok`) or failure (`Err`).
-You can use the `match` statement to handle the `Result` type and execute different code based on the result.
+You can use the match statement to handle the Result type and execute different code based on the result.
 However, if an unexpected error occurs on the way, the whole transaction reverts.

 ## Conclusion
 Congratulations!
-You've now learned the basics of writing smart contracts with the Odra Framework.
+You've now learned the main differences in writing smart contracts with the Odra Framework.
 By understanding the structure, initialization, error handling, and the composition pattern in Odra, you can effectively transition from Solidity to Odra for Casper blockchain development.

 Experiment with the provided code samples, explore more advanced features, and unleash the full potential of the Odra Framework.

+Read more about the Odra Framework in the [Basics](../category/basics) and [Advanced](../category/advanced/) sections.

+Learn by example with our [Tutorial](../category/tutorials) series, you will find there a contract you likely familiar with - the [Erc20](../tutorials/erc20.md) standard implementation.

-If you have any further questions or need clarification on specific topics, feel free to ask!
+If you have any further questions or need clarification on specific topics, feel free to join our [Discord](https://discord.com/invite/Mm5ABc9P8k)!